nspranav/Ukbiobank_ADHD/notes.md

         1. Training error has reduced compared to the 20% dropout

-# Trying to mimic paper [brain age](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7610710/)
+# Trying model from paper [brain age](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7610710/)

+- Did not use their sigmoid layer.
+Instead used the FC layers for regression.

 - Using MAE was able to fit model with error of 3 years [5335292](out5335292.out) line 25

+# Model with 2 FC layers
+- Did not improve the MAE. ref: [5393704](out5393704.out)

 # Try the same model with all the samples